 The challenge is toeing the line between providing useful, constructive and educational advice versus writing the assignment or providing the student with an unfair advantage.

 For me, the line is too blurry.
 That’s why I prefer to avoid working with PhD students – and I find it the best way around this is to tell any who approach me that I have a no-student policy.

-Or, you can take note from the gold-standard response by Australian medical writer Sarah McKay:
+Or, you can take note from the gold-standard response by medical writer Sarah McKay:

 “Thanks for contacting me.
 I’m at capacity so unable to take on work at the moment.
 However, was I available I have a strict ghost-writing policy, and as someone who has also completed a Masters and PhD I’m strongly and ethically opposed to writing reports or completing assignments for students.
 I imagine your university has strict policies in place to avoid this practice too.
 Personally and professionally I’d advise you to write the review yourself. ”

-Have you been approached by a student to write an assignment?
-How have you handled it?
+Have you been approached to work with a PhD student to write an assignment?
+How did you handle it?